hca-lab/HybridVLA-RealWorld/README.md

 # run run_vla.py file
 python scripts/run_vla.py
 ```
 Please change the IP address based on your setting and the checkpoints path.
+We use two RealSense cameras for wrist and front views.
+Please ensure that the image inputs to the VLA model are correctly assigned.

 ```bash
 # To quit the control, press 'q'.